RodrigoJVieira/simpletree/README.md

 ## How it works

 To recreate those pyramids in C we will be using hashes (#) for bricks.
-Each hash is a bit taller than it is wide, so the pyramids themselves are also be taller than they are wide.
+Each hash is a bit taller than it is wide, so the pyramids themselves are also taller than they are wide.

 ## Using Mario Pyramid